natarajan-chidambaram/RABBIT/README.md

 # RABBIT

 RABBIT is a recursive acronym for "RABBIT is an Activity-Based Bot Identification Tool".
-It is based on a binary classifaction model to identify bot accounts based on their recent activities in GitHub.
+It is based on a binary classification model to identify bot accounts based on their recent activities in GitHub.
 RABBIT is quite efficient, being able to predict thousands of accounts per hour, without reaching GitHub's imposed hourly API rate limit of 5,000 queries per hour for authorised users.

-The tool has been developed by Natarajan Chidambaram, researcher at the [Software Engineering Lab](http://informatique.umons.ac.be/genlog/) of the [University of Mons](https://www.umons.ac.be) (Belgium) as part of his PhD research in the context of [DigitalWallonia4.AI research project ARIAC (grant number 2010235)](https://www.digitalwallonia.be/ia/) and [TRAIL](https://trail.ac/en/).
+The tool has been developed by Natarajan Chidambaram, a researcher at the [Software Engineering Lab](http://informatique.umons.ac.be/genlog/) of the [University of Mons](https://www.umons.ac.be) (Belgium) as part of his PhD research in the context of [DigitalWallonia4.AI research project ARIAC (grant number 2010235)](https://www.digitalwallonia.be/ia/) and [TRAIL](https://trail.ac/en/).

-This tool is developed as part of the research article titled: "A Bot Identification Model and Tool based on GitHub Activity Sequences" that is submitted to Journal of Systems and Software.
+This tool is developed as part of the research article titled: "A Bot Identification Model and Tool based on GitHub Activity Sequences" that is submitted to the Journal of Systems and Software.
 <!-- **Citation**: Natarajan Chidambaram, Tom Mens, and Alexandre Decan.
 2024. ***RABBIT: A tool for identifying bot accounts based on their recent GitHub event history.*** In 21st International Conference on Mining Software Repositories (MSR ’24), April 15–16, 2024, Lisbon, Portugal.
 ACM, New York, NY, USA, 5 pages. https://doi.org/10.1145/3643991.3644877 -->

 ## How it works